adstuart/azure-vnetflowlogs-wheretoenable/README.md

 ### Summary--update

-_I would recommend this approach only if you want a very light weight deployment, where you log for example traffic on centralised firewall/NVA NICs to get a low resolution view of your topology, where most data has to be aggregated based on source and destination IP data only.
-Also be aware that this approach, if not using a centralised firewall, and relying only on centralised gateways instead, will result in only see half (the inbound path) of ExpressRoute traffic flows._

--
+I would recommend this approach for all customers adopting VNet Flow Logs to get the full benefit of the feaure and associated new schema.
+It may require you to reduce the retention duration of your data if you have a large environment, but I would much prefer to have 7 days of useful data, as opposed to 1 year of useless data.